 - The Hong Kong Immigration Department may request additional information and documents while processing the student visa / entry permit application.

 - It is the student's sole responsibility to:

-- obtain a valid student visa / entry permit before entering Hong Kong;
+- obtain a valid student visa / entry permit before entering Hong Kong.

-- maintain a valid travel document; and
+- maintain a valid travel document.

 - understand and comply with the terms and conditions of your student visa / entry permit while studying in Hong Kong.

-- The University reserves the right to withdraw the sponsorship and report to the Hong Kong Immigration Department if a student's study and/or enrolment status at the University has changed.
+- The University reserves the right to withdraw sponsorship and report to the Hong Kong Immigration Department if a student's study and/or enrolment status at the University has changed.